 - a.
-Each coupon shall contain less than 3 g of tank waste solids.
-This limit was established in the task plan to comply with the WTP safety authorization basis. - b.
+Each coupon shall contain less than 3 g of tank waste solids. - b.
 Glass formers and temperature shall be achievable in the hot cell environment. - c.
 The procedure used would be simple enough to perform remotely. - d.
 The fusion of the glass would not produce an unacceptable heat load on the hot cell.